Malliavin Calculus for Score-based Diffusion Models: Score function for nonlinear SDEs with state-independent diffusion coefficient

 Note that we do not directly calculate the integral of the term above.
 Instead, we should first evaluate the stochastic integral (the first term of the right-hand side) with \( u_t(x) \) and then substitute the random variable into it.
+Applying the substitution theorem (Theorem 3.2.9 in \cite{nualart2006malliavin}), the Skorokhod integral \( \delta(u_k) = \delta(u(F_k)) \) is: